-We hope that this report can support the industry - banks, investors, market infrastructures, policymakers, regulators, and third-party providers - in realising the future potential from new technologies.
+We hope that this report can support the industry - investment banks, investors, market infrastructures, policymakers, regulators, and third-party providers - in realising the future potential from new technologies.

-We wish to thank the subject matter experts from the AFME Technology and Operations Committee for their contributions to this report.
+We wish to thank the subject matter experts from the GFMA's working groups as well as the AFME Technology and Operations Committee for their efforts in contributing to this report.